Platform View

 Fix: delete the state file and restart the daemon.

-Remove corrupt state and restart
+Remove corrupt daemon state and restart

 rm ~/.config/opta/daemon/state.json && opta daemon start